icp4a/automation-decision-services-samples/practice/DecisionModeling/step6/description.md

 wide-angle lens, then this node has these three lens types as values.

-Indeed there are two kinds of nodes and attributes in Automation Decision Services:
+Indeed there are two kinds of nodes and attributes in Decision Intelligence:

  - Single-valued nodes and attributes: They have a single value.
 The type of this value is the type of the node or attribute.